-A fundable score is given where the consensus of external review and opinion of the committee is that the application: is original and innovative with strong/excellent leadership; will answer key/crucial scientific questions or address a gaps in knowledge; will be strategically important; will have potential for impact and will constitute excellent value for money.
-Moreover, a strong plain English application will contribute towards a good score.
+A fundable score is given where the consensus of external review and opinion of the committee is that the application is: original and innovative with strong/excellent leadership; will answer key/crucial scientific questions or address a gap in knowledge; will have potential impact and will constitute excellent value for money.
+Moreover, a strong application in plain English will contribute towards a good score.